Ajaingithub/Ajaingithub/README.md

 - 👋 Hi, I’m Abhinav Jain
-- 👀 I’m interested in analyzing multiomics datasets in different fields (mainly immunology and virology).
+- 👀 I’m interested in analyzing single cell multiomics datasets and predicting the celltype using Machine Learning.
-- 🌱 I’m currently learning bash, R, python, system immunology, HTML, and CSS.
+- 🌱 I’m currently learning bash, R, python, HTML and CSS.
-- 💞️ I’m looking to collaborate on immunology, SARS-CoV-2, population genomics, and rare disease projects.
+- 💞️ I’m looking to collaborate on immunology, immune aging, SARS-CoV-2, population genomics, and rare disease projects.
 - 📫 How to reach me abhinavjj@gmail.com.

 <!---
 Ajaingithub/Ajaingithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.